jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

     }
 ```

-These pass because additional and multiplication are communative.
+These pass because additional and multiplication are commutative.
 The order of operations doesn't matter.
 Right-to-left is just as good as left-to-right.

 The relative order of performing multiplication before addition is enforced in the implementation with the addition token being handled before the multiplication token.
 It feels like we're evaluating the addition before we're evaluating the multiplication, but that's not the case.
 And we don't need to over analyze it.
 The following tests confirm that the addition/multiplication evaluation is in the correct order:
 ```java